ysharplanguage/System.Text.Languages/README.md

 The sign of **`Index`** indicates the linguistic origin of the **`Symbol`**: either negative or zero for language builtins (ie, operators, special signs, keywords, etc, that pertain to the language's definition) or strictly positive for programmer-defined symbols (ie, identifiers encountered in programs).

-There are exactly 8 language builtins common to all LISP-ish languages, 2 of which are optionally defined *semantically*:
+There are exactly 8 language builtins (aka "core symbols") common to all LISP-ish languages, 2 of which are optionally defined *semantically*:

+#### core symbols

 - **`Unknown`** is the "unknown symbol" which can be used to signal an unexpected character during parsing and/or an undefined identifier during evaluation
 - **`Open`** (resp. **`Close`** ) is the open (resp. close) parenthesis, used to build non-atomic S-expressions